I Drilled a Hole in My Own Skull to Stay High Forever

 Was it the full works?
 Time distortion, hallucinations…

-The next day I went back round to see Bart, and he gave me a type-written page that was an open letter to a professor of psychiatry in Amsterdam.
+The next day I went back round to see Bart and he gave me a type written page which was an open letter to a professor of psychiatry in Amsterdam.
 This scientist had asked Bart to be his assistant before he started taking acid and talking about it in public.
-In the open letter, he described the mechanism that he had discovered.
-Basically, it said acid was a vasoconstrictor; the scientist had been carrying out experiments into how acid could be used to slow down bleeding during childbirth, as well as a treatment for respiratory complaints and problems with blood circulation, but he hadn’t made any connection to the idea of LSD and expanded consciousness.
+In the open letter he described the mechanism that he had discovered.
+Basically it said acid was a vasoconstrictor; the scientist had been carrying out experiments into how acid could be used to slow down bleeding during childbirth, as well as a treatment for respiratory complaints and problems with blood circulation, but he hadn’t made any connection to the idea of LSD and expanded consciousness.
 But this scientist wasn’t a genius.
 He was a good chemist.
 Bart was a genius.
 He had a very good memory for everything he had ever learned.

 Where does taking sugar lumps come into this?